ictinnovaties-zorg/openwindesheart/README-Connecting.md

 This method attempts to connect with your device.
 The callback parameter will be called when the connection process has finished. **This doesn't mean that it's always successful!**
 The callback returns a `ConnectionResult` enum.
 This enum can be either `Succeeded`, or `Failed`.

 You can also give this method the secretkey of the device you're trying to connect with.
 If you don't give a key to the connect method, It will generate a new key.
 This key will be returned in the connection callback.
 It is important you save this key.
-The next time you want to connect to this device you'll need use thiskey with the connect method.
+The next time you want to connect to this device you'll need use this key with the connect method.
 This is needed to reconnect without losing data!

 Example:
 ```